VERGE GALLERY PROGRAM 2017

 Woven is an exhibition and performance event that ties together the practices of six female Australian artists who each have personal connections to Indonesia.
 These connections exist through the artists having an Indonesian parent, being immersed in the culture and living part of their childhood in the archipelago, and living there more recently.
 The artists’ works explore the complexities of history, identity, memory and cross-cultural understanding – on both personal and national levels – and span installation, performance, painting, collage, photography, video and sculpture.

-Side Gallery // Shireen Taweel :: Translated Roots
+Gallery 2 // Shireen Taweel :: Translated Roots

 Translated Roots conveys aspects of ‘traditional’ identity through the acknowledgment of early Australian settlers from the greater Muslim community, highlighting the complexity of change through the sense of transience for those who migrate to sow their roots within a new context of a greater global community.
 Mushallah formed by hand from sheet copper partakes in a cross-cultural discourse, while its sense of the arcane and shifted structure opens dialogue between shared histories and communities of fluid identities.